What is the 1098-T form?

 How do I get a record of payments I made to National University?

 The IRS instructs institutions to report either payments received on Box 1; or amounts billed for qualified tuition and related expenses Box 2.
 Prior to calendar year 2012, the university reported using Box 1.
-Effective with calendar year 2012, the university reports on Box 2 therefore, Box 1 – Payments received for Qualified Tuition and Related Expenses will be blank.
+Effective with calendar year 2012 through 2017, the university reports on Box 2 therefore, Box 1 – Payments received for Qualified Tuition and Related Expenses will be blank.

 Box 2 represents the amounts billed within the calendar year for qualified tuition and fees, not amounts paid, the information most commonly sought to qualify for educationally related credits on federal income tax forms.
 The transaction dates of those billed amounts determines the year for which they are reported.